Girlguiding has pledged to do more to ensure it is engaging with girls of colour and those from poorer backgrounds

 This includes at school, online, in community groups and “in health and social care systems”.

-It says work already carried out by its volunteers include “offering experiences to refugees, girls in hospital, girls with parents in prison and during school holidays”.
+It says work already carried out by its volunteers includes “offering experiences to refugees".

 'Recurring instances of racism'